Back To Course

 ✔️ Used by professional sports bettors to maximize long-term growth.

 Some professional bettors use the Kelly Criterion or a fractional version to adjust bet sizing based on edge.
-We cover this in the Advanced section.
+We cover this in the Advanced sports betting course.

 Example: With a $1,000 bankroll, a 2% stake means your first bet is $20.
 If you find a bet with a bigger edge than your 2% bet, you may bet 3% on this bet while betting 2% on the others.